Signs Of Bacterial Infections, Causes, Diagnosis, & Treatment

 1. Blood and plasma transfusions: It might be needed in babies who have developed severe sepsis.

 Your baby’s pediatrician will make the best treatment choice according to the progression and severity of the infection.
-It is important to complete the entire course of antibiotics as suggested by your baby’s doctor.
+It is vital to consult with a healthcare professional before giving any medications, as improper use of antibiotics can lead to resistance and complications.
+It is also important to complete the entire course of antibiotics as suggested by your baby’s doctor.

 protip_icon Things to know